 To promote rail safety awareness throughout the State, the ORS worked with the emergency management community.
 The ORS gave presentations to Local Emergency Preparedness Committees (LEPCs), South Carolina Emergency Managers Association, and County Emergency Managers regarding rail safety, State Warning Point, and other useful tools including the AskRail and Railroad Crossing Locator applications that can be used during a train emergency.
-The ORS participated in the planning for Riverbanks Zoo exercise with CSX and the cities of Columbia, Cayce, and West Columbia; Lexington County and Richland County.
-The purpose was to simulate the evacuation of zoo visitors brought on by an incident at the railroad crossing at the zoo.
+The ORS participated in the Riverbanks Zoo exercise with CSX and the cities of Columbia, Cayce, and West Columbia, Lexington County and Richland County.
+The purpose was to simulate the evacuation of Zoo visitors brought on by an incident at the railroad crossing at the Zoo.

-In September, Hurricane Dorian provided another opportunity for the ORS, the emergency management community, and the railroads to work together.
-During this emergency, CSX, Norfolk Southern, Palmetto Railways, Amtrak, various South Carolina short lines, FRA, South Carolina Department of Transportation (SCDOT), and the ORS collaborated in efforts to ready facilities and inform the public about the impacts of the storms on railroad operations.
-The ORS assisted the railroad community with coordination of resources to clear road debris quickly after the storms, which enabled the railroads to install generators for switches and signals.
-Due to the hurricanes, track washouts and flooding occurred.
-The ORS monitored and communicated information to the general public and railway customers about the re-routing of rail traffic, the closure of tracks, and recovery efforts of the rail industry.
+In April, severe weather and tornadoes provided another opportunity for the ORS, the emergency management community, and the railroads to work together.
+During this emergency, CSX, Norfolk Southern, Amtrak, FRA, South Carolina Department of Transportation (SCDOT), and the ORS collaborated in efforts to inform the public about the impacts of the storms on railroad operations.
+Due to the storms, track washouts and downed power lines occurred.
+The ORS assisted the railroad community with coordination of resources to clear road and track debris quickly after the storms, which enabled the railroads to install generators for switches and signals.
+The ORS monitored and communicated information to the general public and railway customers about the rerouting of rail traffic, the closure of tracks, and recovery efforts of the railroad industry.